GeoPlatform/client-api/api.md

 - [LayerService](src/services/layer.js) - extension of ItemService which works with GP Layer objects
 - [ServiceService](src/services/service.js) - extension of ItemService which works with GP Service objects
 - [GalleryService](src/services/gallery.js) - extension of ItemService which works with GP Gallery objects
+- [DatasetService](src/services/dataset.js) - extension of ItemService which works with GP Dataset objects

+### Non-Item Support

-- [UtilsService](src/services/utils.js) - extension of ItemService for working with non-item API endpoints, such as GeoPlatform capabilities queries.
+The [UtilsService](src/services/utils.js) class is provided for working with non-item API endpoints, such as GeoPlatform capabilities queries.

 ### Http Providers